 4. Shortly after the fire in 1532, charred material was removed and replaced by patches.
 The repeating pattern of patches and scorch marks that can be seen on the Shroud resulted from the way in which the cloth was folded at the time of the fire.
 One corner of the folded Shroud that burned resulted in the many areas that had to be patched.

 5. The Shroud has four sets of burn holes in an L-shaped pattern.
 This same pattern of holes appears on a picture in a document known as the Hungarian Pray Manuscript, which is dated to 1192-1195 AD.
 This indicates that the Shroud of Turin ought to be identified as the cloth, sometimes called the Mandylion, that was in Constantinople until the city was sacked during the fourth crusade in 1204 AD.
 It is generally believed that this cloth was brought to Constantinople from Edessa, Turkey, in 944 AD.
 In Edessa, it was called the Image of Edessa.
 Thus, the Shroud of Turin is the same as the Image of Edessa, so it can be historically traced back prior to 944 AD.
 This indicates that the C-14 date range of 1260 to 1390 AD for the Shroud of Turin is erroneous.
-Other dating methods are consistent with a first century date for the Shroud: 1) test results of tensile strength and reflectivity of linen as it ages, 2) stitching used to sew on the 3-inch wide side piece onto the main Shroud is nearly identical to that found at Masada which was destroyed in 73-74 AD, 3) the size of the Shroud being very close to 2 by 8 cubits - the ancient unit of measurement, 4) crucifixion being outlawed after the fourth century, and 5) a possible Roman Lepton over one eye dating to 27 - 30 AD.
+Other dating methods are consistent with a first century date for the Shroud: 1) test results of tensile strength and reflectivity of linen as it ages, 2) stitching used to sew on the 3-inch wide side piece onto the main Shroud is nearly identical to that found at Masada which was destroyed in 73-74 AD, 3) the size of the Shroud being very close to 2 by 8 cubits - the ancient unit of measurement, 4) crucifixion being outlawed after the fourth century, and 5) a possible Roman Lepton over one eye dating to 29 to 32 AD.
 Several hypotheses have been made to explain the erroneous C-14 date, including an invisible reweave of the sample area and neutron absorption in the trace amount of nitrogen in the linen shifting the C-14 date by the (N14 + neutron --> C14 + proton) reaction.
-Details of this last option are discussed further at Ra.
-Pros and cons of the various options will be considered at the conference.
+Details of this last option are discussed further on the RESEARCH page.

 7. The Shroud shows 100 to 120 scourge marks from two Roman flagrum, one striking from each side, with dumbbell shaped weights on the ends of the straps.
 The blood marks from these wounds show blood serum rings (visible only under UV) around the dried blood exudate.